Catering and Meal Plan

 Eating Kit Hire

-If you wish to hire eating kits for the event (drinking vessel, plate, bowl, spoon, fork, knife, napkin, tea-towel), Lord Bjorn is privately offering them for $5.00 for the week, with a $5.00 refundable deposit.
+If you wish to hire eating kits for the event (drinking vessel, plate, bowl, spoon, fork, knife, napkin, tea-towel), Lord Bjorn is privately offering them for $12.00 for the event.
 You will be able to pick them up from him at the start of the event.
 Contact Lord Bjorn directly to reserve a kit, first come first served.
 Note: this is a private arrangement, not part of your event booking.

 The site has clean potable tap water, and we encourage people to ensure that they keep well-hydrated, especially if fighting.
 Please cover any sipper bottles or other modern drinking vessels.